clockworklabs/spacetime-docs/docs/sdks/typescript/index.md

 { tag: 'Reducer'; value: ReducerEvent<Reducer> }
 ```

-Event when we are notified that a reducer ran in the remote module.
+Event when we are notified that a reducer ran in the remote database.
 The [`ReducerEvent`](#type-reducerevent) contains metadata about the reducer run, including its arguments and termination status(#type-updatestatus).

 This event is passed to row callbacks resulting from modifications by the reducer.